devonfw-tutorials/katacoda-scenarios-dev/73_tutorial-for-cobigen-angular-client-generation_cobigen-angular-client-generation/finish.md

-Conclusion: In this Tutorial we learned the following things below.
+Conclusion: In this Tutorial we learned the following things.
-How to create a java project
+* How to create a java project.
-How to generate the Angular source code using CobiGen
+* How to generate the Angular source code using CobiGen.